How to Cut Electric Bill in Half

 Summer brings intense heat and humidity to the South.
 It's no surprise that energy bills rise as homeowners use their cooling system to stay comfortable.
 In fact, everything from cooking to lighting your home can increase the electricity you use.
 Here's how to cut electric bill in half without sacrificing comfort this summer.

-Leaking ductwork may account for 25 percent of energy costs in your home, according to the Consumer Energy Commission.
+Leaking ductwork may account for 20 percent of energy costs in your home, according to the Energy Star.
 With air conditioners being asked to run more and more, those leaks can equal a great deal of money wasted.
 Schedule a visit by an HVAC technician to have ducts sealed and cooling equipment tuned for the high season.
 During this visit, you will get filters changed and have the system made ready for efficient operation all summer long.

 Another tool for cutting your electric bill in half is a programmable thermostat.
 These devices turn off your cooling system when you are not home and adjust the temperature while you are sleeping.
 This saves you as much as 10 percent on your electricity bill.
 Set the low temperature at 78°F. While that point may not seem cool enough for comfort, properly placed ceiling fans can add about 4ºF coolness to make the room comfortable.
 Use fans if you're wondering how to lower electric bill this summer.